 The Mindil Beach Sunset Markets, Darwin

 A heaven for local artworks and handcraft that is definitely a great place to feast your eyes while your stay in Australia.
 Even if you have no intention to buy any, I bet you’ll be mesmerized with all of those homemade crafts you’ll see there.
 An add up value to this place is where you get to taste the Australian cuisine from most of the region here.
-Definitely a must visit to shop if you’re looking for Australian art.
+Definitely, a must-visit to shop if you’re looking for Australian art.

 Wollongong Central, Wollongong

-With a new vibe of its design after years of development, you’ll surely be satisfied with what it has to offer you in this big three storey shopping mall.
-Situated in the center of Wollongong, having the only Myer and David Jones in the region with more than 150 retailers, you can surely shop till you drop.
+With a new vibe of its design after years of development, you’ll surely be satisfied with what it has to offer you in this big three-storey shopping mall.
+Situated in the centre of Wollongong, having the only Myer and David Jones in the region with more than 150 retailers, you can surely shop till you drop.
 With new designs of having mobile phone chargers on the tables in the food court, you might just as well not to worry about having your phone battery died and not be able to capture its beautiful design.
 There’s nowhere else to go for shopping in Wollongong except for this one.